Memoir — Between Us

-This is my first memoir based on letters we wrote to each other in the 1970s as pen pals for two years.
-Most of our time together was long distance.
-We saw each other three times for a few weeks and then the Atlantic separated us.
+This is my first memoir.
+It is based on letters we wrote to each other in the 1970s.
+We were pen pals for two years.
+But it’s more than that.
+An immigrant girl’s search for meaning and purpose.

 What readers are saying: